rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+This project follows the [all-contributors](https://allcontributors.org/docs/en/specification) specification.
+Everyone who would like to contribute to it is welcome!

 ## 📝 License

 This project is licensed under the [MIT](https://github.com/rpothin/PowerPlatform-ALM-With-GitHub-Template/blob/main/LICENSE) license.

 ## 💡 Inspiration

-I would like to thank the open-source projects below that helped me finding some inspiration on how to organize this repository template.
+I would like to thank the open-source projects below that helped me finding some ideas on how to organize this project.

 - README: [budibase](https://github.com/Budibase/budibase/blob/master/README.md)
 - Contributors list: [all-contributors](https://github.com/all-contributors/all-contributors)